Scale your business with our modular plugins.

 2. Edit the product price based on user roles

-3. Update the product price based on product taxonomy
+3. Update the product price based on the product taxonomy

-Keep in mind that we’ll use several WooCommerce hooks so it’s a good idea to check out this guide if you’re not familiar with them.
+Remember that we’ll use several WooCommerce hooks, so it’s a good idea to check out this guide if you’re unfamiliar with them.

 Before we start…

-Before we start, as we’ll make modifications to some core files, we recommend you install a child theme on your site.
-If you don’t have a child theme and you don’t know how to install it, check out our guide to create a child theme or our list of the best child theme plugins.
+Before we start, as we’ll modify some core files, we recommend you install a child theme on your site.
+If you don’t have a child theme and you don’t know how to install it, check out our guide to creating a child theme or our list of the best child theme plugins.

-NOTE: To apply these scripts, copy and paste them in the functions.php file of the child theme.
-However, keep in mind that they’re intended for didactic purposes only so customize them before taking them to production.
+NOTE: To apply these scripts, copy and paste them into the functions.php child theme file.
+However, remember that they’re intended solely for didactic purposes, so customize them before taking them to production.

 add_action('woocommerce_after_add_to_cart_button', 'add_check_box_to_product_page', 30 );